benjistone1337/chia-plot-mover/README.md

 This bash script uses inotifywait and rsync to detect newly created plot files in one directory and then moves them to another destination (local or remote) automatically.

 ## Why did I make this?
-Essentially, I am replotting my chia plots using https://github.com/madMAx43v3r/chia-plotter I wanted to plot on another more powerful machine and leave my farming machine (less powerful) to continue plotting.
-Therefore, I came up with this script to watch a directory 'SRCDIR' for *.plot files and move them to another machine by using rsync
+Essentially, I am replotting my chia plots for pools using https://github.com/madMAx43v3r/chia-plotter I wanted to plot on another more powerful machine and leave my farming machine (less powerful) to continue plotting.
+Therefore, I came up with this script to watch a directory 'SRCDIR' for *.plot files and move them to another machine by using rsync.

 ## Getting Started